 The Group and Bank also minimises its dependency on the interbank market.
-The Group and Bank's policies stipulate that the total amount of interbank liabilities may not exceed 40% of its available lines and overnight funding may not exceed 4% of total liabilities.
+The Group and Bank's policies stipulate that the total amount of interbank liabilities should not be higher than the minimum of: 4% of total liabilities of the bank / EUR 20m.
+In addition, total amount of overnight funding should not be higher than the minimum of: 3% of total liabilities / EUR 15m.
 Higher limits need to be approved by the Parent's ALCO.